-3.4.2 Signal configuration
+3.4.2 Configuration of output signals

 In the Analog and Digital tab, select the signals that you want to send in a message.

 If you define the output data in a virtual module and only enter here the references to these data, you can also include these data in the data recording as an option.